 - Where are we on National Determined Contributions (country targets) and the Green Climate Fund.

-The UK announced aims for Glasgow are:
+The UK announced aims for

 - All countries to submit more ambitious Nationally Determined Contributions, committing to further cuts in carbon emissions by 2030.

 - All countries to commit to reach net zero emissions as soon as possible.

 - Developed countries to honour their commitments, including meeting the 100-billion dollar goal for beyond 2020 from the Paris Climate Agreement for climate finance.

 - Seeking to agree a package which takes forward the Paris Agreement.

 Possible outcomes from

 - National Determined Contributions: further cuts in carbon emissions by 2030 and to reaching net zero as soon as possible.

 - Clean energy: low costs of renewables to boost growth and create jobs as part of the building back better COVID-19 recovery packages.

 - Clean transport: this would include the acceleration of the use of electric vehicles, the promotion of ways to reduce air transport carbon contribution by using household waste to air fuel and research into synesthetic fuels.
 For shipping promoting the using of alternatives such as ammonia Cars-lorries – electric (Norway 40% new cars are electric).